GoosiferIO/ZooBerry-Docs/docs/zt1/Reference/entity_ids.md

 | Rubble                                  | `10513`| bstump1   |
 | Small Poo                               | `6093` | smzoodoo  |
 | Urchin %s                               | `6604` | urchin    |

-## Attributions:

-[^1]: Thank you to Khaydar for his contributions to the animal entity list.